yref-boop/perceptron/README.md

 the objective is for the ann to be able to predict the quality (represented as an integer [1,10])

-this problem incites solving with a more complex ann, but empyrical test show a test error of [1e-2,1], being the lower bound quite acceptable
+this problem incites solving with a more complex ann, but empyrical test show a test error of [1e-2,1], being the lower bound quite acceptable for a more complex problem: [artificial neural network](https://github.com/yref-boop/ann)